 Step 2: Clean the basket and pans

-With some air fryers, the accessories are dishwasher safe.
-If your frying basket is dishwasher safe, then you can just pop it in the dishwasher.
+Some air fryers have dishwasher-safe accessories.
+If your frying basket is dishwasher-safe, you can just pop it in the dishwasher.
 Refer to the manufacturer’s instructions to find out about dishwasher safety.

-Make sure your air frying basket, pan, and other removable accessories are all completely dry before you attempt to use them again.
+Make sure your air frying basket, pan, and other removable accessories are all completely dry before you attempt to reassemble your air fryer and use it again.